 Ask for endorsements on LinkedIn

-Make updates and link your social media profiles
+Make updates and link to your social media profiles

-Don’t forget to say thank you after you’ve received an endorsement.
+Don't forget to say thank you after you've received an endorsement.
 So many LinkedIn users take the endorsements their friends and colleagues post for granted and never take the time to say thanks.
-This not only is rude, but it ensures these connections are less likely to help boost your personal brand again.
+This is not only rude, but it also can hurt your relationship with the person.
 A quick, but kind, thank you for a LinkedIn endorsement goes a long way.

-Just like LinkedIn, your skills and how you frame them are super important when it comes to your resume.
-Not sure if you listed them correctly?
-A free resume critique from us can help!
+Just like LinkedIn, your skills and how you frame them are important when it comes to your resume.
+Let our expert writers help you showcase them.